Tokyo Olympics rescheduled for July 23-Aug. 8 in 2021 - WHIZ News

 IOC President Thomas Bach has repeatedly called the Tokyo Olympics the best prepared in history.
 However, Deputy Prime Minister Taro Aso also termed them “cursed.”
 Aso competed in shooting in the 1976 Olympics, and was born in 1940.

-The Olympics planned for 1940 in Tokyo were canceled because of World War II.
+The Olympics planned for 1940 in Tokyo were canceled because of Japan’s war with China.

 The run-up to the Olympics also saw IOC member Tsunekazu Takeda, who also headed the Japanese Olympic Committee, forced to resign last year amid a bribery scandal.

-Note: This story has been corrected to show that the 1940 Olympics in Tokyo were canceled because of Japan’s war with China, not because of World War II.